-Work study programs offer students the opportunity to gain valuable work experience while earning money to help cover some of their college.
+Student employment, including work study programs, offers students the opportunity to gain valuable work experience while earning money to help cover some of their college expenses.
 Students can enhance their current course work as well as their future professions by integrating classroom learning with real-world work experience.

 As the office responsible for coordinating employment opportunities for Seattle University students, Student Financial Services provides on-campus and off-campus, need-based and non-need-based student employment options.